cryotato/cryotato.github.io/_pages/commissions.md

 toc_label: "⊹₊⟡⋆"
 toc_icon: "heart"  # corresponding Font Awesome icon name (without fa prefix)
 ---
-♪ ༘⋆ while all my music is free to download and use in non-commercial contexts with attribution, if you're looking for something specific, my commissions are currently open! i do music and audio related work of any kind!
+♪ ༘⋆ While all my music is free to download and use in non-commercial contexts with attribution, if you're looking for something specific, my commissions are currently open!
+I do music and audio related work of any kind!
+For commercial use of my existing work, I offer [licenses](/licenses).

 ***